ZOLGENSMA is a gene replacement therapy designed to treat the genetic root cause of SMA1

 The self-complementary DNA and continuous promoter allow for ZOLGENSMA to be a one-time treatment by enabling rapid activation and continuous expression of the SMN transgene.

-By targeting motor neurons throughout the CNS, ZOLGENSMA stops the widespread neuronal cell death and subsequent muscle degeneration characteristic of SMA, preserving motor neurons and sustaining neuromuscular function.
+By targeting motor neurons throughout the CNS ZOLGENSMA stops the widespread neuronal cell death and subsequent muscle degeneration characteristic of SMA, preserving motor neurons and sustaining neuromuscular function.

 Indication and Important Safety Information for ZOLGENSMA (onasemnogene abeparvovec-xioi)